-- a.
-Performance requirements: Must detect human presence within one meter for at least 6 weeks.
-Must provide feedback to alert user of human presence.
-Must function under mild radioactive conditions. - b.
-Safety: The device must have a sufficient feedback mechanism to warn user of unsafe distances with minimal discomfort to the user.
+b.
+Safety: The device must have a sufficient feedback mechanism to warn user of unsafe distances with minimal discomfort.
 The materials must not become radioactive in the period of use.
-Electrical components must be concealed. - c.
+Electrical components must be concealed.

+c.
 Accuracy and Reliability: The device must be battery powered and function accurately for at least 6 weeks.
-The device must detect distances within a 0.1 meter tolerance. - d.
-Life in Service: When the patient is discharged from the hospital after therapeutic radioactive iodine treatment it is recommended they avoid coming within one meter of another person for 4-6 weeks.
-The device would have to be constantly active for this period
+The device must detect distances within a 0.1 meter tolerance.

+d.
+Life in Service: When the patient is discharged from the hospital after therapeutic radioactive iodine treatment, it is recommended he or she avoids coming within one meter of another person for 4-6 weeks.
+The device would have to be constantly active for this period of time.
+It is possible that the device could be recharged at night while the patient is sleeping.
+The device should hold a charge for at least 17 hours/day, 7 days a week, for 6 weeks.

-- of time.
-It is possible it could be recharged at night while the patient is sleeping.
-The device should hold a charge for at least 17 hours/day, 7 days a week for 6 weeks. - e.
-Shelf Life: The device should be able to be stored for 10 years without using any of its functionality. - f.
+e.
+Shelf Life: The device should be able to be stored for 10 years without using any of its functionality.

+f.
 Operating Environment: The device will be operated in various interior and exterior environments throughout the world.
-For this reason it should ideally be operational at extreme temperature (-25-50 degrees Celsius) and humidity (5-95%) ranges.
-It should also be water resistant in the event of rain or spilling. - g.
-Ergonomics: The device must be comfortable to wear throughout the day for up to six weeks. - h.
-Size: The device must be small enough not to intrude on the patient's daily activities. - i.
-Weight: The device must be light enough to be worn comfortably around the waist of the patient.
-The device should weigh no more than one kilogram. - j.
-Materials: The materials must not be affected by radiation from 131-I. The device should not be made out of a common allergen, such as latex.
-Electrical components should maintain their electrical properties in the presence of radiation. - k.
-Aesthetics, Appearance, and Finish: The device should be aesthetically appealing so that the patient feels comfortable wearing the device. - 2.
-Production Characteristics - a.
-Quantity: One prototype. - b.
-Target Product Cost: Around \$100. - 3.
-Miscellaneous - a.
-Standards and Specifications: The device must meet the requirements of the National Institute of Standards and Technology. - b.
-Customer: Therapeutic iodine radiation clinics and hospitals and the patients they treat. - c.
-Patient-related concerns: The device needs to be durable and comfortable. - d.
+For this reason, it should ideally be operational at extreme temperatures (-25 - 50 degrees Celsius) and humidity (5 - 95 percent) ranges.
+It should also be water resistant in the event of rain or spilling.

+g.
+Ergonomics: The device must be comfortable to wear throughout the day for up to 6 weeks.

+h.
+Size: The device must be small enough to not disrupt the patient's daily activities.

+i.
+Weight: The device must weigh no more than 0.5 kilogram.

+j.
+Materials: The materials must not be affected by radiation from I-131.
+The device should not be made out of a common allergen, such as latex.
+Electrical components should maintain their electrical properties in the presence of radiation.

+k.
+Aesthetics, Appearance, and Finish: The device should be aesthetically appealing to ensure the patient feels comfortable wearing the device.

+2. Production Characteristics

+a.
+Quantity: One prototype.

+b.
+Target Product Cost.
+Around \$100.00.

+3. Miscellaneous

+a.
+Standards and Specifications: The device must meet the requirements of the National Institute of Standards and Technology.

+b.
+Customer.
+Therapeutic iodine radiation clinics and hospitals and the patients they treat.

+c.
+Patient-related concerns: The device needs to be durable and comfortable.

+d.
 Competition: There are no devices currently on the market targeted towards therapeutic radioactive iodine patients.